Multi-brid DBI Inflation: Abstract

 \section{Abstract}

+It is shown that it is possible to apply $\delta \cN$ to some special non-canonic cases.
 We extended the multi-brid idea to the multi-field separable model with a non-canonical kinetic term, mainly the DBI model.
 Assuming a specific surface for the end of inflation and introducing new fields, enable us to find an explicit expression for the number of e-folds in terms of the new fields.
 By using $\delta$N formalism, we arrived at the cosmological parameters.
-We considered the DBI model for two different limits, viz., speed limit and constant sound speed. \keywords{early universe; inflation; multi-field, DBI, multi-brid}
+We considered the DBI model for two different limits, viz., speed limit and constant sound speed.